Financial Aid Process

 Any financing that you plan to receive from private organizations or groups—such as outside scholarships, private loans, or employer reimbursement programs—won’t be included in your package from North Park.
 Talk with your recruiter about how these can be applied to your account.

 In order to maintain eligibility for financial aid, including student loans and grants, please be sure to note the following:

 - You must maintain satisfactory academic progress in your program of study.

 - At least half-time attendance (six credit hours per semester for undergraduate students, four credit hours per semester for graduate students) is required.
 See below for a note on enrollment in and dropping quad classes affecting financial aid amounts.

 - You may not be in default on any federal student loans.

 Many degree-completion and graduate courses at North Park are offered as quad classes, lasting for only 7 weeks each instead of a full semester.
 These are considered modular courses for purposes of calculating federal student aid.
 Federal Title IV aid, including Stafford Loans and Pell Grants, is awarded based on enrollment per semester.
 If you withdraw from the University or drop classes, you may be required to return all or a portion of the federal aid you were awarded.
 Effective July 1, 2011, the US Department of Education instituted new regulations that govern the Return of Title IV Funds for students enrolled in modular courses.
 The new regulation only affects students who drop or withdraw from courses they were scheduled to complete.
 Learn more about the calculation for returning Title IV funds.

-Because each student’s situation is unique, we urge you to contact Annette Miley in the Financial Aid Office before dropping quad classes if you access Stafford Loans and/or Pell Grants to help pay for school.
+Because each student’s situation is unique, we urge you to contact the Financial Aid Office before dropping quad classes if you access Stafford Loans and/or Pell Grants to help pay for school.